carpentries/instructor-training/episodes/25-wrap-up.md

 keypoints:
 - "Feedback applies to all kinds of learning, including learning how to teach."
 ---
-Just as in our regular workshops,we collect feedback at the end.
+Just as in our technical workshops, we collect feedback at the end of Instructor Training.
 This will help your Trainers continue to develop *their* skills and to participate in continually improving our curriculum.
 The Carpentries Surveys also provide vital information to The Carpentries Core Team and help us to report to our funders.